-We have continued producing our short online services for those that are unable to join us in church...
+We are continuing to produce our short online services for when the church is closed or for those that are unable to join us in church...

 Normal ServicesOur weekly Sunday Worship service starts at 11.15am and is an hour-long service of praise, prayer and the hearing of God’s word for the world.

 Communion is celebrated on the 1st Sunday in the month, from September to June.

 On the 3rd Sunday in the month, our service is usually a family sevice and is accompanied by our Praise Band.

 Each Summer we join with our sister Church in Fintry to get together and worship as one body:

 - First two Sundays in July at 10:30am in Fintry